With mentor and friend Nowa Cumig (Dennis Banks), Bemidji, MN, May 2012

 My current projects include the imagery of hunger and cannibalism in contemporary Native horror literature, the commodification of Native American monsters in Horror television series, and the use of traditional Euro-American creatures and tropes in modern Horror by Indigenous writers from Turtle Island.

-In addition, I received a Master’s degree in American History, and Bachelor’s degrees in both Italian Studies, and English and Translation from the Université de Strasbourg (Strasbourg, France), where I am originally from.
+I received a Master’s degree in American History, and Bachelor’s degrees in both Italian Studies, and English and Translation from the Université de Strasbourg (Strasbourg, France), where I am originally from.
 In addition to my studies, I have taught undergraduate level language courses at both Carleton University and the Université de Strasbourg, and at the Pennsylvania State University (State College, USA), where I was awarded a year-long internship.